gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy repeated urgently.
 Another few seconds and the dizzysmoke would reach them.

-But Dockety pushed them away and limped back to the flying harness that lay where they had fallen.
+Dockety pushed them away and limped back to the flying harness that lay where they had fallen.
 Its joints squealed in protest as it tried to pick it up.